The Lion King 1½: Plot

-In a home theater Timon and Pumbaa watches the opening act of the first film until Timon fast forwards to the Hakuna Matata scene where they appear.
+In a home theater (a parody of Mystery Science Theater 3000) Timon and Pumbaa watch the opening act of the first film until Timon fast forwards to the Hakuna Matata scene where they appear.
 However, Pumbaa rewinds the film to the beginning so as not to confuse the audience.
 Timon decides to tell the story about how he and Pumbaa met and learned Hakuna Matata, which Pumbaa agrees to.
 They rewind the film to back before the beginning as their own story begins.

 The meerkat Timon lives in his colony on the outskirts of the Pride Lands with his Ma and Uncle Max but is an outcast to the meerkats.
-One day, while assigned as a lookout for hyenas, his daydreaming of a better life leads to a hyena attack, prompting Timon to leave the colony after deciding that he will never fit in.
+One day, while assigned as a lookout for hyenas Shenzi, Banzai, and Ed, his daydreaming of a better life leads to a hyena attack, prompting Timon to leave the colony after deciding that he will never fit in.
 During his journey, he meets the mandrill Rafiki, who teaches him the philosophy of "Hakuna Matata" and advises him to "look beyond what you see."
-Timon takes this advice literally, and, observes Pride Rock in the distance, sets out in that direction.
-Later, Timon encounters the warthog Pumbaa.
+Timon takes this advice literally, and, after observing Pride Rock in the distance, sets out in that direction.
+Later on, Timon encounters the warthog Pumbaa.

-The pair arrive at Pride Rock during the presentation of Simba to the animals of the Pride Lands, and as they make their way through the crowd, Pumbaa passes gas from his agoraphobia, causing the nearby animals to faint and prompting animals further away to bow to Simba.
+The pair arrive at Pride Rock during the presentation of Simba to the animals of the Pride Lands, and as they make their way through the crowd, Pumbaa passes gas from his claustrophobia, causing the nearby animals to faint and prompting animals further away to bow to Simba.
 Attempting to find their perfect home, the pair witness the dramatic ending of "I Just Can't Wait to Be King", the chase through the Elephant Graveyard, the hyena march scene of "Be Prepared", and the wildebeest stampede that kills Mufasa.
 Escaping the stampede, the pair are sent down a river and over a waterfall.
 Exhausted, Timon suggests giving up and going home.
 Pumbaa admits that he does not have a home, and the pair realize they are each other's only friends.
 They discover that the river has deposited them in a lush green jungle that Pumbaa was trying to tell Timon about.
 The pair settle there, embracing "Hakuna Matata" as their philosophy.
 Meanwhile, Timon's mother and Uncle Max leave the colony in search of Timon after Ma gets mad at Rafiki for apparently leading Timon on a wild goose chase.